DimeZilla/laravel-honeypot-validation/README.md

 ....
 ```

 Here we add the names of the input fields for the honeypot and tell it to use the validation rules `honeypot` and `honeypot_time` respectively.
 The `honeypot` rule takes no arguments.
-If the value is not empty, then it will fail.
-The `honeypot_time` rule does take a single argumeny.
+If the form value is not empty, then it will fail.
+The `honeypot_time` rule does take a single argument.
 That is the time in seconds from which the form was created to which the form was submitted.
 This option is *optional*.
 There is a default that you can provide for this function in config.
 If there is no default in config, the package will fallback to 3 seconds.

-## How is this different?

-This package provides a means to create sesison based field names for your honey pot fields.